An urgent call for climate action from the health community

 - Changes in the weather and climate are causing increases in food-borne, water-borne and vector-borne diseases;

 - Increasingly frequent extreme weather events including heatwaves, storms and floods are taking the lives of thousands, disrupting the lives of millions more each year, and impacting our own healthcare facilities.
-This year alone, major climate change-related health disasters occurred in China, India, Pakistan, Vietnam, Canada, Germany, Belgium and many other nations;
+In 2021 alone, major climate change-related health disasters occurred in China, India, Pakistan, Vietnam, Canada, Germany, Belgium and many other nations;

 - Food systems are increasingly disrupted by extreme weather which is exacerbating food insecurity, hunger, and malnutrition;